gurung-p/evergreen-plant-power_bi_data_analysis_project/README.md

 ## Data Structure & Initial Checks

-Plant Co.'s database structure consists of four fact and dimension tables: **Sales**, **Products**, **Account** & **Date**.
+Evergreen Plant's database structure consists of four fact and dimension tables: **Sales**, **Products**, **Account** & **Date**.
 Prior to beginning the analysis, a variety of checks were conducted for quality control.
 Using Power BI, the data was cleaned, organised, and prepared including familiarization with the datasets.

 The raw dataset in Excel can be downloaded [here](datasets/Plant_Co_Dataset.xlsx)